eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 - **Predictable Base Fee Adjustments**: EIP-1559 introduces a mechanism for predictable base fee changes, a feature particularly beneficial for wallets.
 This predictability aids in accurately estimating transaction costs ahead of time, streamlining the transaction creation process.
 - **Base Fee Burn and Priority Fee**: Under this model, miners are entitled to keep the priority fee as an incentive, while the base fee is burned, effectively removing it from circulation.
 This approach serves as a countermeasure to Ethereum's inflation, promoting a healthier economic environment by reducing the overall supply over time.

-Additional checks ensure legacy compatibility and security, such as the ommer hash and difficulty fields being set to predefined values, reflecting the transition from Proof of Work to Proof of Stake (57j-57l).
+Additional checks ensure legacy compatibility and security, such as the ommer (uncle block) hash and difficulty fields being set to predefined values, reflecting the transition from Proof of Work to Proof of Stake (57j-57l).

 These criteria form part of the Ethereum economic model, particularly influenced by EIP-1559, which introduces a dynamic base fee mechanism.
 This mechanism aims to optimize network usage and fee predictability, enhancing user experience and economic stability.
 Additionally, [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) introduced a new type of transaction, blob transactions, that augments the economic model from EIP-1559.

-Lets explore this in more depth and try to gain a better understanding on whats going on with these equations that's not easily visible in either the python spec or the yellow paper .
+Lets explore this in more depth and try to gain a better understanding on whats going on with these equations that's not easily visible in either the python spec or the yellow paper.

-Lets start with expanding 57h , this is how it is specified in the yellow paper:
+Lets start with expanding 57h, specified in the yellow paper as:

 $$
 \begin{equation}